 - Find the ARM translation tool that matches the Android version of your instance.

 There are no ARM translation tools for Android 10 at the moment.

-- Create a new instance from the Default Templates section in Cloud SaaS main page. (see Staring a virtual device).
+- Create a new instance from the Default Templates section in Genymotion SaaS main page. (see Staring a virtual device).

 - Drag'n drop the ARM translation tool zip file to your device display, or use the file upload widget. (see Deploy an application).